-I want to break the myth that raw plant based food is about eating boring salad and show you can enjoy fabulously indulgent food with many nutritional benefits.
+I started Deliciously Raw to break the myth that raw plant-based food is about eating boring salad and show you can enjoy fabulously indulgent food with many nutritional benefits.

 I’ve always loved being in the kitchen.
 It’s always been my favourite room in the home.
 You really will always find me in the kitchen at parties as I’ve always loved any excuse to make food for a gathering.
 I find the kitchen a sanctuary and an exciting place to hang out and have conversations.
 Food is always a great leveller.
 We all need to eat.